rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}nee.jpg"  alt="Julia Nee" style="padding-right:5px; padding-top:0px;"/>
 </div>

-[Julia Nee](https://sites.google.com/berkeley.edu/julianee/home) (Graduate Student, Linguistics) is interested in language revitalization and is enrolled in the Designated Emphasis in Indigenous Language Revitalization.
+[Julia Nee](https://sites.google.com/berkeley.edu/julianee/home) (PhD 2021, Linguistics) is interested in language revitalization and is enrolled in the Designated Emphasis in Indigenous Language Revitalization.
 After finishing her BA in linguistics at the University of Chicago, she moved to Oaxaca, Mexico to teach English before returning to the U.S. to continue her education.
 During her time in Mexico, she began to study Teotitlán del Valle Zapotec, an indigenous language spoken outside of Oaxaca City.
 Her research now centers on language documentation and revitalization within the Zapotec community.
 She is also involved in Northerm Pomo language revitalization, working collaboratively with Erica Carson, Jr., Edwin Ko, and Catherine O'Connor to design and implement language camps at Redwood Valley Rancheria.

 <div class="image left people_images">
 <img src="{{ site.urlimg }}neely.jpg" alt="Kelsey Neely"/>